 Cold War Culture

 African American Studies

 Global Cultural Circuits

 History of Popular Music

 Arab American Studies

 The Practice of Public Culture

 United States History

 And the list just keeps going!

-The Department of American Culture offers undergraduate students at the University of Michigan a wide range of courses that engage the rich cultural and social facets of the United States, both as the U.S. lives in the global world, and as the global world lives within the U.S. One of the top American studies departments in the world, Michigan's Department of American Culture finds its uniqueness and strength in a dialogue among its three ethnic studies programs, and with the interdisciplinary concerns of the field of American studies.
+The Department of American Culture offers undergraduate students at the University of Michigan a wide range of courses that engage the rich cultural and social facets of the United States, both as the U.S. lives in the global world, and as the global world lives within the U.S. One of the top American studies departments in the world, Michigan's Department of American Culture finds its uniqueness and strength in a dialogue among its four ethnic studies programs, and with the interdisciplinary concerns of the field of American studies.